 Let’s be clear up front.
 No matter what other sites will tell you, it is not really possible in a home environment to produce the type of pasta that can made with eggs, or the commercially produced egg free pasta.
 We can make other pasta, however, that will good, and have a special taste and texture of their own.

-It was my Italian provodore that put me on to semolina flour.
+When I first started making pasta without eggs, it was my Italian provodore that put me on to semolina flour.
 When I began making egg free pasta with ordinary flour, the dough was difficult to work with and I could not get that silkiness that I really wanted from the pasta noodles.
 My providore sent me home with semolina flour and cheese, along with many other gorgeous ingredients.

 I made fresh pasta for dinner.
 It was great.
 The texture is somewhat different to regular fresh pasta, but it is very good.